 - Using a paper wallet is recommended most when storing your Bitcoins or other cryptos for a very long period.

 - The process of creating a paper wallet depends on the cryptocurrency in question.
 They can be created offline.
-For instance, to create a Bitcoin paper wallet, all you need is to download and save bitaddress.org, open the webpage while disconnected to the Internet, then hover the mouse over the page to create a 100 percent degree of randomness.
+For instance, to create a Bitcoin paper wallet, all you need is to download and save bitaddress.org, open the webpage while disconnected from the Internet, then hover the mouse over the page to create a 100 percent degree of randomness.
 Clicking on the paper wallet option on this page will create a paper wallet of single or more wallet addresses and their private keys.
 Print this file and keep the main portion securely and safely.
 You can then use these addresses to store Bitcoin knowing that you have their private keys secure and safe with you.

 - A paper wallet can have an extra layer of security where it is secured with a passphrase to unlock it.